The impressive Moorish legacy of the Alpujarras and the stunning Alhambra of Granada

 Delicious local food, including mountain-cured hams and meat stews with exotic spices

 Starting and ending in Granada, against the dramatic backdrop of the snow-capped Sierra Nevada mountain range, this self-guided walking tour takes you through picturesque white-washed villages on hillsides that have been carefully terraced and irrigated since Moorish times.
-The Alpujarras are at the perfect elevation for year-round walking and with well-trodden footpaths connecting each village, it’s an area that’s just begging to be explored on foot.
+The Alpujarras are at the perfect elevation for year-round hiking and with well-trodden footpaths connecting each village, it’s an area that’s just begging to be explored on foot.

 The lower reaches are home to a wide variety of traditional Mediterranean crops, from olive orchards, orange and lemon groves to almonds, figs and grapes.
 All of these ingredients make their way into the delicious local food dishes, along with lamb, rabbit and the famous cured ham of Trevélez.
 The cuisine retains its Moorish influences and dishes are often colourful and flavoured with Arabic spices.

 As you move higher into the mountains, you will find an ancient web of paths that lead you between rural hamlets; their Berber-style flat roofed houses offering panoramic views of the mountainous landscape and their winding lanes inviting further exploration.

 Back in Granada, you can finish your Andalucían adventure in style with a visit to the eternal and stunning Alhambra, which is truly one of the wonders of the world!